 Finding pet behavior help for your cat, or for dog behavior problems can be a challenge.
-I’ve provided lots of articles explaining cat behavior (how to stop meowing, for example, or dealing with cat aggression), as well as puppy and dog behavior issues like noise phobias.
+I’ve provided lots of articles explaining cat behavior (how to stop meowing, for example, or dealing with cat aggression), as well as puppy and dog behavior issues like noise phobias and separation behaviors.
 And last week, I received this email:

 My son Dylan is a sophomore in high school.
 He wants to be a cat behaviorist.
 He is 16-1/2.
 Can he take online class somewhere to become a cat behaviorist?
 David A.

 Hands-on help with a professional able to offer individual advice works best, especially in severe cases of dog behavior issues or cat problems.
 So I applaud Dylan’s interest in learning how to help cats and the people who love them.